Nick Smith (New Zealand politician): Retirement from Parliament

 On 31 May 2021, Smith released a statement announcing his resignation from Parliament, to take effect on 10 June.
 In his statement he said that he had decided some time earlier that he would not serve the full parliamentary term, as following the loss of his electorate seat, he had found that being a list MP "is just not me," and there had also been "recent changes in family circumstances which require me to give greater support."
 Concerning the precise timing of his resignation, however, he said that "Parliamentary Services have been conducting a confidential inquiry into a verbal altercation in my Wellington office last July that has not concluded" and that he had been advised on 28 May that the existence of the inquiry and its details had been leaked to the media, and would be published on 1 June.
 He further said in his statement that "It is inappropriate for employment disputes to be litigated in public.
 I will put on the record that I regret the incident, I apologised at the time and I apologise again today.
 I have decided the best course of action for the parties involved, the National Party, my family and myself is to retire now."
-1 News reported that "Smith had a complaint from a male staffer saying he was being bullied by the veteran MP," while the New Zealand Herald understood the altercation to be "with a young staff member who had worked there for less than a year prior to the incident."
+1News reported that "Smith had a complaint from a male staffer saying he was being bullied by the veteran MP," while the New Zealand Herald understood the altercation to be "with a young staff member who had worked there for less than a year prior to the incident."
 On 1 June, Stuff reported that the complaint that led to the inquiry had been made by a second staffer who overheard the alleged altercation and that this staffer had made an audio recording.
 Smith is seeking access to this recording, which has delayed the conclusion of the inquiry.
 Former staffers claimed that Smith's behaviour was well known to everyone in parliament, including all National Party leaders as far back as Jim Bolger.
 A former MP said that Smith had a "volatile personality" and was frequently "outright rude to officials and staffers."
 Newsroom later reported that the Parliamentary Service investigation had widened its scope from the July 2020 incident to look at Smith's treatment of his staff throughout his time in politics and that Smith believed that the resulting report would be "devastating for both him and his career."